Vice Prez congratulates IIT Madras for bringing out science and tech magazine 'Shaastra' | Education

 ''I compliment IIT-Madras for bringing out 'Shaastra', a science and technology magazine.
 It is a good initiative as the magazine will not only benefit the scientific community but also those who are keen on knowing about the latest developments in the world of science and innovation,'' Naidu tweeted.

-Mahesh Panchagnula, Dean (Alumni and Corporate Relations, IIT-Delhi, said, ''Shastraa is an IIT-Madras offering to the nation.
+Mahesh Panchagnula, Dean (Alumni and Corporate Relations, IIT-Madras, said, ''Shastraa is an IIT-Madras offering to the nation.
 As a platform for conversations to happen between students, policymakers, engineers, scientists, professors and corporate leaders of India.
 We hope this will become a catalyst for the country to embrace technology at all levels.''
+PTI GJS NSD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)